-Portland State University has a lot of resources for you to access, from the Writing Center to cultural and resource centers to health and wellness services like the Student Health and Counseling (SHAC) and resources like the gym and free food market and food pantry.
+Portland State University has a lot of resources for you to access, from the Writing Center to cultural and resource centers to health and wellness services like Student Health and Counseling (SHAC) and resources like the gym and free food market and food pantry.
+We note many of these on the MURP specific webpages, and encourage you to browse PSU websites more generally.